tenforce/OpenDataSupport/HARVESTING.md

 Harmonization of a Ckan portal
 -------------------------------

-Harmonization of a ckan portal consists of multiple transformation steps that can be subdivided into three main modules: triplification, schema level harmonization and finally value harmonization.
+Harvesting of a ckan portal consists of multiple transformation steps that can be subdivided into three main modules: triplification, schema level harmonization and finally value harmonization.

 ## Raw harvest (Triplification)
 Triplification converts JSON messages to RDF triples.
 A predicate namespace is set in the module configuration. "pred:" is used in the algoritm.
 It is assumed each json message belongs to a dataset with uri [dataset-uri]. [dataset-uri] is used as the initial subject-uri.